perappu/perappu-blog-11ty/_src/content/termsofservice.md

     - However, continued or frequent requests may result in me cancelling your commission.
 What constitutes "frequent" is up to my discretion.
 2. For **up to a month, I will happily fix errors caused by my own code**, free of charge.
     -  Errors caught after that time or errors unrelated to my code can be fixed as an additional charge.
-3. I check my work messages between 10 AM and 5 PM CST on weekdays, and sporadically on Saturday (typically early in the morning).
+3. I check my work messages between 4 PM and 5 PM CST on weekdays, and sporadically on Saturday (typically early in the morning).
 I don't work on Sundays.
 I'll try to get back to you as soon as possible, but depending on circumstances, responses may be delayed.
 Expect me to get back to you within 1-2 days, excluding vacations or other time off.
 Please be reasonable, as I am a solo developer.
 4. Due to my schedule, "working" hour availability (the billable time that I am actively working on your site) may be sporadic.
 You don't need to be available exactly at the same time I'm working -- however, you must be comfortable with me messaging you status updates regardless of whether or not you are available at that very moment.
 5. I can not provide assistance with community issues.
 6. I reserve the right to deny services at any time.
     - If money has been exchanged, you will be refunded for any work not performed.
-7. All hourly work is rounded up to the nearest hour.
-This means $35 minimum for hosting clients, and $40 minimum for all others.
+7. **All hourly work is rounded up to the nearest hour.** This means $35 minimum for hosting clients, and $40 minimum for all others.

 #### 4. Hosting Details

 **This section applies to people whose websites I host via my managed hosting/long-term support services.**

 1.  **Hosting payment has a 15 day grace period.** If payment is delayed by 15 days, or the subscription is cancelled, your site will be turned off until paid/resumed.
-2. Hosting payment will be set up as a PayPal or Stripe subscription.
+2.  **Hosting payment will be set up as a PayPal subscription.** Alternatives are available on a case-by-case basis.
-3. You may pay for multiple months in advance.
-However, I do not offer discounts at this time.
+3. You may pay monthly or yearly.
+Other options can also be discussed on a case-by-case basis.
+I do not offer discounts for advance payments at this time.
 4.  **Bug fixes, version upgrades, and changes that can be made in 5 minutes or less (typically UI changes) are covered by your monthly charge.** To prevent overworking myself, frequent small changes will incur additional dev time at your discounted $35/hour rate.
 I'll let you know as soon as we approach that amount -- there will be no surprises.
    - What constitutes as "five minute change" is up to my discretion.
 5. Domain names will be purchased via Namecheap and managed on my own account for convenience.
 It's also a separate purchase from what I charge for dev work -- expect to pay $15-20/year.
 There is a legally required 60 day period before we can transfer the domain, but after that timeframe you may manage it yourself if you would prefer.